Trebor-Huang/vscode-btex/README.md

 - [X] Syntax highlights.
 (Needs more testing)
 - [X] Compiles the bTeX file and show the preview on save.
-- [ ] Exports bTeX to html.
-(Does not look well without fitting a lot of resources in.)

 ## Requirements